-Checking out the long range weather forecast as I ponder my packing list to join the Gap Year Ranch Holiday at HorseWorks Wyoming USA as wrangler for the spring session, I smile as it is typical Wyoming weather.
+Checking out the long-range weather forecast as I ponder my packing list to join the Gap Year Ranch Holiday spring session at HorseWorks Wyoming USA.
+I smile as it is typical Wyoming weather.
 I ought to expect anything from arctic to nice summer days… So packing will be interesting.

-I really can’t wait to be united with the herd, all my favourites and all the new arrivals and of course MaeCile and Gypsy dog.
-I’m looking forward to catching up with my first project horse, Stanley the spotted QH x appaloosa stallion, and working on all the horses coming back to work from their winter break.
-I’m itching on get on my old favourites Cavalier, Tina and Dandy and many others.
-The great thing about Horseworks is that I can work horses from dawn till dusk and ride many different ones each day. the best way to improve as a horsewoman!
+I really can’t wait to be united with the herd of horses, all my favourites and all the new arrivals and of course MaeCile and Gypsy dog.
+I’m looking forward to catching up with my first project horse, Stanley, the spotted QH x Appaloosa stallion, and working on all the horses coming back to work from their winter break.
+I’m itching to get on my old favourites Cavalier, Tina and Dandy and many others.
+The great thing about Horseworks is that I can enjoy horses from dawn till dusk and ride many different ones each day. the dream vacation of any horsewoman!

-So back to packing… chap stick, a good one(!), is going on my shopping list.
-The western sun be it summer or winter or in between is strong and easily catches one out.
-I make a note of bringing my western spurs home from the yard.
-Cowgirl isn’t quite complete without them, even if I’m pretty mindful which horses I will have them on, based on Dear Nate’s advise!
+So back to packing… chapstick, a good one(!), is going on my shopping list.
+The western sun, be it summer or winter or in between, is strong and easily catches one out.
+I make a note of bringing my western spurs home from the livery yard.
+“Cowgirl” isn’t quite complete without them, even if I’m pretty mindful of which horses I will have them on, based on dear Nate’s advise!
 I also can’t wait to ride out in my chinks again.
 From time to time I wear them at western events in the UK, but at an English livery yard they are somewhat of a rarity/oddity, but I simply love them.

 As I write this I’m getting more and more excited about my upcoming trip.
 Really cannot wait 🙂

 Hope you join me for your Wyoming gap year ranch holiday!